Dorizzz0610/Python-recursive-web-crawler/README.md

     1. creating three tables `inverted_index`, `keywords`, and `relationship` in an existed SQL schema `CrawlerDB`, each represents one mapping we will talk about later
     2. inserting the extracted data into the tables
-    3. exporting the data to spider results.db
+    3. exporting the data to spider results.sql

 Notice that [crawler.py](http://crawler.py) is the main file and it calls functions in crawler_db.py